CodeYourFuture/syllabus/docs/js-core-3/tv-show-dom-project/giving-feedback.md

 ### Functionality

-Before starting this section, check which `Level` the student has completed up until.
+Before starting this section, check which `Level` the trainee has completed up until.
 We don't want to ask them to change functionality that doesn't work yet!

 - Does the website do everything that it is meant to?
 - Is the website easy to use?